saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 These introductory words are to thank my mentor [Alan Somers](https://github.com/asomers), for accepting the proposal, helping and guiding me through this journey!
 His high availability and his contributions helped me a lot to do this project!
+I also want to thank all the crate maintainers who allowed to create this project!

 ## Code